Bare Naked Ladies.

 “Put your hands together and give it up for……” I remember hearing more than once from the guy in the corner.

 There was a constant parade of dancers coming and going.
 They all entered the same front door as the patrons and some exited out a back door onto O’keefe Lane.
 The laneway was always crammed with a myriad of garbage bins and sleeping winos that had drank a little too much cheap wine.
-The O’Keefe Lane exit would also be our exit of choice when we left Le Strip.
-Both of us could not risk anyone we knew seeing us exit a strip club on an afternoon when we should have been in school.
+The O’Keefe Lane exit would also be our exit of choice when we left Le Strip since neither of us could risk anyone we knew seeing us exit a strip club on an afternoon when we should have been in school.

 Who knows?